Gabri432/angular-personal-website/docs/assets/blog-content/stories/this-is-my-story.md

 <br />

 ## And now?
-And now I am here, waiting to start my last bachelor year, creating from the ground up my personal website with the intent of mastering Angular so that I could be really proficient in a future working environment.
+And now I am here, waiting to finish my last bachelor year, creating from the ground up my personal website with the intent of mastering Angular so that I could be really proficient in a future working environment.
 <br />
-I thought that a blog was going to be the ideal project because it allows me to talk to what I like the most, and having a small space for me on the big sea of the Internet.
+I thought that a blog was going to be the ideal project because it allows me to talk to what I like the most, and having a small space for me in the big sea of the Internet.
 <br /><br />
 Hope you enjoyed my first blog.
 See you!